 Although brachycephalic breeds are cute, their quality of life is greatly affected by their appearance.

 On a day to day basis, this means continual discomfort and an increased risk of sudden death during exercise or hot weather.

 Over the course of their lifetime, Boston Terrier and Pug owners also need the financial resources to pay for large amounts of veterinary care to tackle these issues.

-These problems with their body shape significantly reduce Boston Terrier and Pug quality of life, but that doesn’t necessarily equate to loss of years.
+These problems with their body shape significantly reduce Boston Terrier and Pug quality of life.
+But that doesn’t necessarily mean loss of years.

-Although both breeds have short coats, the Boston Terrier is easier to maintain when it comes to grooming as they do not shed as much as the Pug.
+While both breeds have short coats, the Boston Terrier is easier to maintain when it comes to grooming.
+This is because they do not shed as much as the Pug.

-The Boston can be brushed once a week whereas the Pug requires brushing at least three times per week.
+The Boston can be brushed once a week.
+But the Pug needs brushing at least three times per week.

 Both breeds, though, need their faces wiped daily with a damp cloth to keep the wrinkles clean and prevent bacterial infections.

 The grooming routine for any dog should include regular brushing of the teeth, cleaning of the ears, and trimming the nails.